SS Californian: Later career and sinking

 On 2 July 1913, Californian was docked in Veracruz when a fire erupted in her nos.
 3 and 4 holds, sustaining serious damage to herself and her cargo.

-Californian continued in normal commercial service until World War I, when the British government took control of her, relinquishing her title of Screw steamer (SS) to Hired Military Transport (HMT].
-She was responsible for transporting equipments and troops for the Allies during the 1915 Gallipoli campaign.
+Californian continued in normal commercial service until World War I, when the British government took control of her, relinquishing her title of Screw steamer (SS) to Hired Military Transport (HMT).
+She was responsible for transporting equipment and troops for the Allies during the 1915 Gallipoli campaign.